 Corporate Regulatory Compliance and Quality Assurance

-In order to have patients and healthcare professionals use our products with peace of mind, complying with the Act on Securing Quality, Efficacy and Safety of Products including Pharmaceuticals and Medical Devices (hereafter, Pharmaceuticals and Medical Devices Act) as well as GMP*1, GDP*1, GQP*1, GVP*1 and GPSP1 regulations, Sumitomo Pharma makes efforts to maintain and enhance the corporate regulatory compliance and quality assurance system by auditing work procedures in research, development and post-marketing activities to ensure reliability.
+In order to have patients and healthcare professionals use our products with peace of mind, complying with the Act on Securing Quality, Efficacy and Safety of Products including Pharmaceuticals and Medical Devices (hereafter, Pharmaceuticals and Medical Devices Act) as well as ministerial ordnances and guidelines related to GLP*1, GCP*2, GMP*3, GQP*4, GVP*5, GPSP*6 and GDP*7, Sumitomo Pharma makes efforts to maintain and enhance the corporate regulatory compliance and quality assurance system by auditing work procedures in research, development and post-marketing activities to ensure reliability.
 Also, through collecting and centrally managing information obtained from patients and healthcare professionals and preventing problems through providing information on proper use, we are proactive in predictive and preventive activities.

 Corporate Regulatory Compliance and Quality Assurance System